Chocolate Snack Cake

 It turns out, Wacky Cake is also known as Depression Cake because it was created during The Great Depression, when certain ingredients were scarce.
 Such an odd name for a delicious chocolate cake that brings so much happiness, so I’m going to just stick with calling it Wacky Cake.

-This is a one bowl vegan chocolate cake, so all the ingredients are mixed right in the cake pan you bake it in.
+This is a one bowl vegan chocolate snack cake, so all the ingredients are mixed right in the cake pan you bake it in.
 That means less dishes (a baker’s dream), and it comes together in under 10 minutes.

 This recipe is for an 8×8 square baking pan but if you are making it for a larger group it’s really easy to double it and bake in a 9×13 (baking time is roughly the same).

-STEP ONE: First, mix all dry ingredients in the baking pan until any clumps are gone, making sure to scoop around the edges and corners of the pan to mix everything well.
+Step One: First, mix all dry ingredients in the baking pan until any clumps are gone, making sure to scoop around the edges and corners of the pan to mix everything well.

-STEP TWO: Make 3 wells in the dry mixture and distribute the oil and vinegar between them.
+Step Two: Make 3 wells in the dry mixture and distribute the oil and vinegar between them.
 Finally, pour the water over the entire mixture and mix with a fork until fully combined, once again making sure to get right into the corners.

-STEP THREE: Bake the cake and check it every minute after the 22 minute mark.
+Step Three: Bake the cake and check it every minute after the 22 minute mark.
 A toothpick inserted in the middle should come out clean but if you over-bake it you’ll end up with dry cake!

 Fudgy Chocolate Buttercream

 This buttercream uses a full 1/2 cup of cocoa, which is what makes it extra chocolatey (I’m not complaining).
-If you’re looking to go the less chocolatey route, this cake also pairs really well with whipped cream or vanilla buttercream.

 Expert Tips